-Students receiving Federal Perkins must complete a promissory note before funds can be credited to their accounts.
+Students receiving Federal Perkins loans must complete a promissory note before funds can be credited to their accounts.

-"Revised Awards" Whenever your financial aid is adjusted, you will receive an updated award letter.
+Revised Awards

+Whenever your financial aid is adjusted, you will receive an updated award letter.
 Revised awards illustrate changes to your aid package.
-Adjustments may include reductions based on changes in student or family resources or changes brought about because of other aid sources.
+These adjustments may include a reduction in aid based on changes in the student or family resources, or changes brought about because of other aid sources.